Select Page

 Our team of scientists and engineers is from around the world

-Imaging Surfaces of Exoplanets
+Imaging the Surfaces of Exoplanets

 The Proxima b exoplanet resides within the stellar habitable zone, possibly allowing for liquid water on its surface, as on Earth.
 However, even the largest planned telescopes will not be able to resolve its surface features directly.
 We employ an inversion technique to indirectly image exoplanet surfaces using observed unresolved reflected light variations over the course of the exoplanet’s orbital and axial rotation: ExoPlanet Surface Imaging